Chonthichar/InstagramWebscraperApp/README.md

     - 'username': Input the Instagram username to scrape.
     - 'search_hashtags': Input the hashtags of that user to scrape post base on that hashtags.
     - 'start_date': The start date for scraping.
-    - 'end_date': THe end date for scraping.
+    - 'end_date': The end date for scraping.
 - Methods:
     - 'build()': Set up the main GUI for an application
     - 'scrape_data(*args)': Responsible for the actual scraping of Instagram data.